 - Meeting our legal obligations including the requirements of our funders or regulators.

 This is a legal obligation on Clarion.

-We will apply additional security and confidentiality measures when processing your sensitive personal information.
+We will apply additional security and confidentiality measures when processing your special category data.

 Where you provide consent for us to process sensitive personal information, you have the right to withdraw this consent at any time.